mhorpheus/test/DFIR-System-Timeline.md

-# IRIS System Timeline
+# XFIR System Timeline

-The IRIS System Timeline is used to document findings identified on systems of interest during the course of IRIS investigations.
-The IRIS System Timeline contains six (6) tabs that are used to record findings, the contents of processed artifacts, and information that may be useful during timeline review.
+The XFIR System Timeline is used to document findings identified on systems of interest during the course of XFIR investigations.
+The XFIR System Timeline contains six (6) tabs that are used to record findings, the contents of processed artifacts, and information that may be useful during timeline review.

-The current IRIS System Timeline is available in the Incident Response [Templates](https://ibm.ent.box.com/folder/53676630277) Box instance.
+The current XFIR System Timeline is available in the Incident Response [Templates](https://ibm.ent.box.com/folder/53676630277) Box instance.

-The current tabs in the IRIS System Timeline are:
+The current tabs in the XFIR System Timeline are:

  1. System Timeline - Timeline of events of interest, see below for more details
  2. Malware - Details for malware or attacker tools/utilities identified on the system